-Her work is informed by a multicultural background and lived experience of displacement.
+Alhindawi’s work is informed by a multicultural background and lived experience of displacement.
 Born in rural Romania to a Romanian mother and Iraqi father, Alhindawi became a refugee in childhood—first displaced to the former Yugoslavia before resettling in Canada.
-These formative experiences led her to pursue careers in humanitarian aid and human rights prior to transitioning to photography.
+These formative experiences led her to pursue careers in humanitarian aid and human rights, in which she held management and research roles with organizations such as the United Nations Development Programme, Save the Children, and Oxfam, working on the ground in conflict- and disaster-affected regions.
+In 2013, she shifted her professional focus fully to journalism.

 She speaks English, Romanian, Spanish, and French.